-User Category 3: Public, For-Profit Organizations

-Organizations in this category will pay full rates to use any space at the REALTOR® Building.
+User Category 3: Public, For-Profit Organizations Organizations in this category will pay full rates to use any space at the REALTOR® Building.

-Section 10.3: Facility Oversight
+Section 10.3: Facility Oversight Date of Adoption: August 2011

 A designated member of the GAAR staff must be present and available when any portion of the facility or parking lot is being used for a GAAR sponsored or sanctioned event.